 Outside grocery shopping, what are some other ways you could save money on food?
 Well, there are plenty of general tips and tricks you can utilise to reduce your spending.
 Here are our top 3 picks:

-When we talk about money saving meals, we don’t mean cheap fast food feeds.
+When we talk about money-saving meals, we don’t mean cheap fast food feeds.
 You can create tasty and nutritious meals on a budget right in your own home.
-A good place to start is Jamie Oliver’s website.
+An excellent place to start is Jamie Oliver’s website.
 He has a whole range of different recipes to draw inspiration from.

 Alternatively, you can save money on food when you cook with seasonable ingredients.
-Fresh produce is always cheaper when it’s in season, so try to look for recipes that utilise whatever fruit and veg is currently in season.
-Similarly, avoid special or one-off ingredients that some recipes may call for.
+Fresh produce is always cheaper when it’s in season, so try to look for recipes that utilise whatever fruit and veggies are currently in season.
+Similarly, avoid unique or one-off ingredients that some recipes may call for.
 If you’re only going to use something for the one recipe, it’s not worth purchasing.

 Putting aside any ethical or sustainable beliefs, reducing how much meat you eat can save you considerable money.
 Typically, meat is the most expensive product we purchase when it comes to food.
 Substituting it for proteins like beans, peas, eggs, canned fish or even peanut butter can supply you with similar nutritional benefits, minus the cost.
 Better yet, when you factor in grains like rice and pasta, it becomes inexpensive and easy to create tasty vegetarian meals.
 The more vegetarian meals you can work into your week, the more you’ll save.
 Yet, if you’re unaccustomed to meatless meals, try starting with just one or two vegetarian options a week.